alexmerelus/IAM-Cloud-Project/README.md

 This added a layer of complexity that I did not anticipate and didnt know how to address without sacrificing functionality, so ive decided to list alternate options:

 - **Option 1**: Ditch Lambda for a Python script on EC2.
-(Paying for extra services)
+(Adding unnecessary costs)
 - **Option 2**: Pair up API Gateway and DynamoDB SDK.
 Get API Gateway to act as the mediator, transforming the Decimal before the JSON sees it.
-(Too Complex)
+(Even more complex)
-- **Option 4**: Move the counter to the front-end with JavaScript.
+- **Option 3**: Move the counter to the front-end with JavaScript.
 (Not my expertise)
-- **Option 5**: Create a different feature altogether that still uses Lambda and DynamoDB...
+- **Option 4**: Create a different feature altogether that still uses Lambda and DynamoDB...

 ## Project Votes 🗳️
-In the end, I chose option 5 because I was sacrificing simplicity for 'wow' factor when i ultimately want to demonstrate function.
-So I'm currently working on a feature ive called "Project Votes", a system that adds an interactive element to the portfolio, allowing visitors to simply vote as a way to engage with the website as more projects get added.
+In the end, I chose option 4 because I was sacrificing simplicity for 'wow' factor when i ultimately want to demonstrate function.
+So I'm currently working on a feature I've called "Project Votes", a system that adds an interactive element to the portfolio, allowing visitors to simply vote as a way to engage with the website as more projects get added.
 It's currently in the works.
 Stay tuned. 👨‍💻

 ...